bullistic-hq/bullistic-candy-machine/README.md

 ## Sugar CLI

-There is a forked version of the Metaplex Sugar CLI in `programs/formfn-sugar`.
+There is a forked version of the Metaplex Sugar CLI in `programs/bullistic-sugar`.
 This is being used to handle uploading assets and candy machine initialization.
-It imports the `formfn-candy-machine` program.
+It imports the `bullistic-candy-machine` program.

 - Original repository: https://github.com/metaplex-foundation/sugar
 - Documentation: https://docs.metaplex.com/sugar/introduction

-To run commands with the CLI, you can `cd programs/formfn-sugar` and run normal cargo commands, or run them from the top level like this:
+To run commands with the CLI, you can `cd programs/bullistic-sugar` and run normal cargo commands, or run them from the top level like this:

 ```sh
 # Runs cargo run -- --version, which invokes the Sugar CLI with the --version argument